-A call is made for self-nominations to be submitted to the Centre for Quality Support and Development (CQSD) using the Expression of Interest online form (see below).
+A call is made for self-nominations to be submitted to the Centre for Quality Support and Development (CQSD) using the Expression of Interest form (see below).

 The NTFS Selection Panel selects up to 3 nominees to go forward into the NTFS.
 Nominees are selected according to the extent to which their application meets the scheme criteria.

 - Two Teaching and Learning Deans, one of whom will act as Chair

 The NTFS Selection Panel reserves the right to consider potential candidates not otherwise nominated through the Expression of Interest route.

 Following the selection process, the University's nominees will be allocated an appropriate mentor to support them in drafting their application Advance HE.